emilyredm/Writers-Room/README.md

 # Writers Room

-Writers Room is a toolkit designed to assist writers and creative teams in generating, organizing, and planning concepts, episodes, and seasons for TV series or similar narrative projects.
-It provides interactive tools and memory modules to streamline the creative process.
+Writers Room is an experimental toolkit for creative teams and solo writers developing TV series or serialized narrative projects.
+It offers modular tools for generating and refining show concepts, planning episodes and seasons, and storing creative memory in a persistent workspace.

-The project emphasizes feedback, iteration, and collaboration with the LLM generated text.
+This project is in its early stages and serves as a playground for exploring feedback loops, iteration, and collaborative storytelling with LLMs.
+It's designed to test how creative ideas evolve through human-AI interaction, with a focus on memory, revision, and long-form planning.

 ## Features
 - Concept Generator: Generate and refine creative concepts interactively.